Helen A. Harrison

 Helen A. Harrison (born December 4, 1943) is an American art historian, curator, journalist and author.
 Harrison was the longtime director (1990-2024) of the Pollock-Krasner House and Study Center, the former home and studio of the Abstract Expressionist artists Jackson Pollock and Lee Krasner in East Hampton, New York.
 She is known for her books, essays, reviews and exhibitions devoted to modern American art, and a series of historical mystery novels set in the New York art world.

-From 1978-2006, Harrison was an art critic for The New York Times Long Island section.
+From 1978 to 2006, Harrison was an art critic for The New York Times Long Island section.
 Her arts commentaries, “Art Waves,” were heard on WLIU FM, Long Island University’s NPR-affiliated radio station, from 2004-2009.
-“Eye On Art,” her monthly column for the Sag Harbor Express, ran from 2010-2020.
+“Eye On Art,” her monthly column for the Sag Harbor Express, ran from 2010 to 2020.

 Early life and education

 Helen Amy Harrison was born in Jamaica, Queens, and raised in Richmond Hill.
 Her father, Joseph Harrison, was an executive with Kennecott Copper Corporation.
 Her mother, Alice Helen, née Quortrup, was a school secretary.
 A half-brother, Steven Joseph Harrison (1947-2023), was a medical illustrator.

-Harrison was graduated from Richmond Hill High School and took art classes at the Art Students League of New York before attending Adelphi University (1961-65), from which she received a Bachelor’s degree in studio art, specializing in sculpture.
-She also studied sculpture on a Max Beckmann Scholarship at the Brooklyn Museum Art School and at Hornsey College of Art in London, England, before receiving her Master’s degree in art history from Case Western Reserve University in Cleveland, Ohio (1975).
+Harrison was graduated from Richmond Hill High School and took art classes at the Art Students League of New York before attending Adelphi University (1961-65), from which she received a bachelor's degree in studio art, specializing in sculpture.
+She also studied sculpture on a Max Beckmann Scholarship at the Brooklyn Museum Art School and at Hornsey College of Art in London, England, before receiving her master's degree in art history from Case Western Reserve University in Cleveland, Ohio (1975).